zoubidarezki-31/From-Prompting-Chaos-to-Consistency-The-6-Pillar-Framework-for-Scalable-AI-Outputs/lab.md

 ## 4. Constraints

-Defines the rules the AI must follow, including tone (e.g., professional, persuasive, friendly), audience (e.g., executives, customers, students), length, reading level, citation requirements, and any other guardrails.
+The Constraints define the rules the AI must follow, including the tone (for example, professional, persuasive, or friendly), audience, length, reading level, citation requirements, and any other guidelines.

 <details>